Public Safety Division

 - Fraud against the District.

 The Domestic Violence & Special Victims Section focuses on protecting sexual assault survivors, domestic violence survivors, and vulnerable victims of crime.
-The section consists of three teams:
+The section consists of attorneys, advocates, and support staff comprising three teams that perform specialized functions:

 - Domestic Violence Team